Video game preservation: Databases

 Video game databases have been created to track historical video games, particularly those from the early days of the industry which have become forgotten.
 Sites like MobyGames and IGDB.
 Home of the Underdogs remains a database of early computer games after the site eliminated its abandonware offerings.
-User-driven databases (often provided in the "dat" format) created by video game "datting" groups that store hashes and other important metadata provide a quality assurance aspect by comparing different contributors' dump results.

-Redump.org stores the hash and metadata information for over 100,000 video game disc dumps.
-No-Intro.org stores the metadata and hashes for over 300,000 items for cartridge and digital game dumps and other content.
-These systems act as a card catalog to track game releases across various regions, comparing software revisions and other data such as serial numbers and barcodes.
-Additional databases, both functional and defunct, include TOSEC and trurip.

 Others

 Source code for older games, before rights were strongly controlled by publishers, were often kept by the programmers themselves, and they may release those, or may be part of their estate after death.
 In one case, a lost Nintendo Entertainment System game, an earlier version of Days of Thunder by Chris Oberth, who had died in 2012, was recovered from source code on floppy discs from his work materials in 2020 by the Video Game History Foundation with permission of his family.

 Preservation of video game software has come through dubious routes.
 The source code for all of the Infocom text adventure games had been obtained by Jason Scott in 2008 via an anonymous user in the "Infocom drive", an archive file that represented the entirety of the Infocom's main server days prior to the company's relocation from Massachusetts to California in 1989.
 While Scott was aware this was akin to industrial espionage, he still had published the source code for the games for purposes of preservation.
 John Hardie of the National Videogame Museum had gone dumpster diving through the trash of shutdown companies to recover materials for his collection.

+Though illegal in most jurisdictions, video game piracy is a possible route to preservation.
+In wake of Sony's decision to forgo physical media by January 2028, Cifaldi said that piracy is that "only extant form of media preservation that exists in games right now", as they had tried to work with video game publishers to provide a legal path to preserving digital-only games, but have met resistance to their efforts, leaving piracy as a serious option.